austinche/sidejob/README.md

 Additional keys used by SideJob:

-* workers:<queue> - Hash for worker registry with default job configuration
+* workers:<queue> - Hash for worker registry with default initial job state
 * job_id - Stores the last job ID (we use incrementing integers from 1)
 * jobs - Set containing all active job IDs
-* job:<jid> - Hash containing SideJob managed job data
+* job:<jid> - Hash containing job state and configuration.
+All values are JSON encoded.
     * queue - queue name
     * class - name of class
-    * config - JSON object with job configuration
     * status - job status
     * created_at - timestamp that the job was first queued
     * created_by - string indicating the entity that created the job.
 SideJob uses job:<jid> for jobs created by another job.
     * updated_at - timestamp of the last update
     * ran_at - timestamp of the start of the last run
+    * inports - Hash mapping input port name to options such as port mode
+    * outports - Hash mapping output port name to options such as port mode
-* job:<jid>:data - Hash containing job specific metadata
+    * worker - Hash with options for {SideJob::ServerMiddleware}
 * job:<jid>:in:<inport> and job:<jid>:out:<outport> - List with unread port data.
 New data is pushed on the right.
 * job:<jid>:ancestors - List with parent job IDs up to the root job that has no parent.
     Newer jobs are pushed on the left so the immediate parent is on the left and the root job is on the right.